toneflix/laravel-console/README.md

 <!-- ![GitHub Actions](https://github.com/toneflix-code/laravel-visualconsole/actions/workflows/main.yml/badge.svg) -->

 Laravel Visual Console is designed to give you a visual experience of your most frequent Laravel processes, artisan commands, and system management.
+This could come in really handy if you build and manage APIs that don't require you to build any additional user interfaces.
 ![preview](https://user-images.githubusercontent.com/52163001/210129782-1c701a9f-6de6-4e00-9a9a-bc731d7965c2.png)

 ## Installation